The Wind Weeps (Part one of a two-book series. Read "Reckoning Tide" for the conclusion.)

 Learning to fish, hunt, and survive in the wilderness.
 Yes.

-But will old loves and new skills save her when her husband's instability threatens her life?
+But Andrea finds herself in an abusive marriage with a crazy man.
+We are left wondering if old loves and new skills will save her when her husband's instability threatens her life?

 The Wind Weeps, is a must-read for any woman going into a relationship.
 But it is also a man's story as it involves the rugged world of commercial fishing on the coast.